-The payment on account first.
 As to payment on account, I have already indicated there was no dispute that this should be made.
-As to the amount of that payment on account, because the claim exceeded 10 million in value, cost budgeting did not apply in the case, but the parties had been ordered by Master Clark to exchange cost estimates which they did in August 2021.
-However, each of the defendants provided updated, albeit not necessarily final cost figures for the purpose of the respective payments on account they sought.
+As to the amount of that payment on account, because the claim exceeded £10 million in value, cost budgeting did not apply in the case, but the parties had been ordered by Master Clark to exchange cost estimates which they did in August 2021.
+However, each of the defendants provided updated, albeit not necessarily final, cost figures for the purpose of the respective payments on account they sought.
 The claimant had also produced its own cost figures.

-I may be corrected on the figures, but my understanding was that the claimant's total costs are 3.3 million excluding VAT; for D1 and D2 together, their total costs are 634,000 including VAT which they seek an 80 per cent payment on account of 507,000.
-For D5 the costs incurred are 3.092 million, including irrecoverable VAT with an interim payment of 2.5 million sought apparently representing 77.9 per cent of the costs plus pre-judgment interest at 4 per cent, and for D6 the costs incurred are 1.917 million, excluding VAT, with an 80 per cent interim payment of 1.53 million sought.
+I may be corrected on the figures, but my understanding was that the claimant's total costs are £3.3 million excluding VAT; for D1 and D2 together, their total costs are £634,000 including VAT of which they seek an 80 per cent payment on account of £507,000.
+For D5 the costs incurred are £3.092 million, including irrecoverable VAT with an interim payment of £2.5 million sought, apparently representing 77.9 per cent of the costs plus pre-judgment interest at 4 per cent, and for D6 the costs incurred are £1.917 million, excluding VAT, with an 80 per cent interim payment of £1.53 million sought.

-In approaching the question of the amount of the payment on account the authorities indicate that I was not looking for the irreducible minimum but an estimate of the likely recovery, subject to an appropriate margin for error and the potential effect of other factors impinging on recoverability and/or risk of recovery, and overpayment.
-In doing so I recognise that the court did not have the benefit of any prior cost budgeting exercise albeit I took into account the prior estimates exchanged between the parties, recognising their limitations.
+In approaching the question of the amount of the payment on account, the authorities indicate that I was not looking for the irreducible minimum but an estimate of the likely recovery, subject to an appropriate margin for error and the potential effect of other factors impinging on recoverability and/or risk of recovery, and overpayment.
+In doing so I recognise that the court did not have the benefit of any prior cost budgeting exercise, albeit I took into account the prior estimates exchanged between the parties, recognising their limitations.
 I also paid close regard to what the claimant said as to the level of costs incurred by the different defendants as indicated in the updated figures and how it was suggested these would likely be reduced on assessment.
-Having considered these matters, the parties' submissions, my finding as to the basis of assessment, my view, having conducted the trail as to the substance of the case and the likely costs incurred and recoverable by the defendants, as well as the prospects of any appeal as to which I had already considered the claimant's grounds of appeal, I was satisfied that an appropriate payment on account in this case, after applying in the claimant's favour a margin of error avoiding the risk of overpayment, was for each of the defendants, 70 per cent of the amount stated in their respective updated summaries of costs incurred to date.
+Having considered these matters, the parties' submissions, my finding as to the basis of assessment, my view, having conducted the trial as to the substance of the case and the likely costs incurred and recoverable by the defendants, as well as the prospects of any appeal, as to which I had already considered the claimant's grounds of appeal, I was satisfied that an appropriate payment on account in this case, after applying in the claimant's favour a margin of error avoiding the risk of overpayment, was for each of the defendants, 70 per cent of the amount stated in their respective updated summaries of costs incurred to date.
 I invited the parties on Wednesday to agree the appropriate figures as figures.

-I also ordered such payments on account to be made within 21 days of Wednesday, despite the claimants seeking more time to accommodate their own insurers' and lenders' processes, in my view 21 days was ample time for the claimant and related commercial parties to get their ducks in a row.
+I also ordered such payments on account to be made within 21 days of Wednesday, despite the claimants seeking more time to accommodate their own insurers' and lenders' processes.
+In my view 21 days was ample time for the claimant and related commercial parties to get their ducks in a row.

 Moreover, despite the claimant requesting such payment to be made into court for D1 and D2 to avoid the risk of not getting the money back following any successful appeal, I was firmly of the view that the balance of the parties' interests lay in favour of the defendants receiving their money now.
 I therefore declined that request.